QubesOS/qubes-app-u2f/Documentation/manpages/qctap-client-pin.rst

 ------------

 ``ctap.ClientPin``
-    On standard input a complete CTAP request (APDU/CBOR) command is expected.
+    On standard input a complete CTAP request (CBOR) command is expected.
-    On standard output, CTAP response (APDU/CBOR) is returned.
+    On standard output, CTAP response (CBOR) is returned.

 Bugs
 ----